 #tldr: in this post I’ll try to provide some background info on the power of kickstartDS components.
 They are especially powerful once customized to your brands corporate design.
 They come with lots of options, so you don’t need to either invent or deal with limitless variants like in other frameworks.
 You can even specify or limit design variations based on different token sets or across multiple brands or layers.

-is what we promise and tell you on our homepage.
+is what we wrote once on our homepage.

 What does that mean?